BedJet 3 Hands-On Review

 How it Cools

 The BedJet is not actually an AC device.
-It doesn't cool the air, but rather provides room temperature air circulation.
+It doesn't cool air, but rather provides room temperature air circulation for climate control in a single zone, or multiple zones.

 For my partner, night sweats are an issue.
 When we were testing out the BedJet, I let her put it on the "cool" setting and let it run all night.
 I personally don't have issues with night sweats, so I slept under another blanket for the test.